rossad213/TalentX/README.md

-# Talent Exchange — 5,000-Person Prototype
+# TalentX — 5,000-Person Prototype

 A standalone, responsive virtual talent-market prototype.
 Open `index.html` directly in a modern browser; no server or installation is required.